fusion44/btc-graphql/README.md

+# Deprecation notice
+This repository is not maintained anymore.

 # Bitcoin CLI GraphQL API

 This is a simple server for any Bitcoin Node that has bitcoin-cli installed and the RPC server activated.